rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 10/19/2020 - Add Currying and Piping Example to Accounts.jl

+I was wondering how I could realize `piping` in Julia.
+It turns out that you have to use `currying` to do that.
+On the page [Implementing Currying](https://riptutorial.com/julia-lang/example/20261/implementing-currying), I found an example.
+You can find my implementation on [Example 2: Currying and Piping](https://www.appligate.nl/Accounts.jl/stable/example/#Example-2:-Currying-and-Piping.).

+Yesterday, I discovered that VSCode runs on a Chromebook with an ARM processor (I have an Acer R13).
+Atom does not support ARM.
+However, I am not impressed by the performance, but it works.
+Especially the `languageserver.jl` has problems getting started.

 ### 10/13/2020 - VSCode for Julia

 The Juno team joined the `VSCode for Julia` team.
 Juno.jl will be now in maintenance mode only.
 More: [VSCode for Julia](https://www.youtube.com/watch?v=rQ7D1lXt3GM&t=50s).